Vektor-Memory/Provenance/README.md

-# Prov — by Vektor Memory
+# Provenance — by Vektor Memory

 > Provenance - what your code looked like, and when.
 Cryptographic and verifiable, works on any codebase.